 It’s that time again—your laundry hamper is full and you’re out of clean socks.
 If you don’t have time to do your own laundry, you can turn to a professional to take care of your clothes.
-Some cleaners have a 15 lb minimum policy, though, so you’ll need to make sure your laundry meets that expectation.

 Not sure what 15 lbs of laundry looks like?
 Here’s how you can determine your laundry’s weight and take advantage of a full load.

 Before you have your clothing laundered, you’ll want to check that you have enough for the minimum 15 lb weight requirement.
 A household washing machine usually holds 7 or 8 lbs of laundry, but professional machines can handle larger loads.

 Here’s what 15 lbs of laundry can include: